-Great French food comes to Paris from all corners of France and is found in thousands of restaurants, food shops, street markets and bistros.
-One of our greatest joys when in Paris is to discover, learn about, and enjoy the bounty of French food.
+Great French food comes to Paris from all corners of France and can be found in thousands of restaurants, food shops, street markets and bistros.
+One of our greatest joys when in Paris is to discover and enjoy the bounty of French food.

 Food and wine are important parts of French culture and life, and les Français treat them seriously and with joy.
 It's hard for us who come from other cultures to truly appreciate how much food is woven into the very fabric of French life.
 As you can probably tell, we love the foods of France.
 So, we'd like to share more fascinating information about the special foods you will encounter when you're in the City of Food.